Chasing Investment Yield or Total Return

 This habit of ‘chasing yield’ could lead an investor straight off a cliff.
 Mortgage REITs have offered very seductive yields over the last several years, hovering in the double-digit range.
 However, such investments depend upon leverage and a steep yield curve in order to provide such generous yields.
 When those conditions turn unfavorable, mortgage REITs have been very volatile and have seen steep, rapid drawdowns in value.
 During the “taper tantrum” of 2013, the Dow USA Mortgage REITs All Cap index lost almost 25%, with a loss of over 14% coming in the month of May 2013 alone.

-We would argue that the quest for yield is a bit short-sighted and that really investors should be focused upon the total return of an investment.
+We would argue that the quest for yield is a bit short-sighted and that really investors should be focused on the total return of an investment.
 Too many investors focus just on the yield component of total return and miss the importance of capital gains.
 At the end of the day, a dollar gained is a dollar gained and one shouldn’t care how that dollar is generated.
 Moreover, by leaving gains invested one could reap the benefits of compounding returns

 Another Way to Pursue Returns and Endure a Low Yield World